Degree Titles: Doctor of Acupuncture (DAc) and Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM)

 What is the degree that will be awarded upon successful completion of the program?
 What titles will graduates of the program hold?
 Is the use of the title allowed in all states?

-Upon successful completion, the degree of Doctor of Acupuncture and Chinese Medicine (DACM) or Doctor of Acupuncture (DAc) and the corresponding master’s degree, Master of Science in Traditional Oriental Medicine (MSTOM) or Master of Science in Acupuncture (MSAc), will be awarded.
+Upon successful completion, the degree of Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM) or Doctor of Acupuncture (DAc) and the corresponding master’s degree, Master of Science in Acupuncture with a Chinese Herbal Medicine Specialization (MSAcCHM) or Master of Science in Acupuncture (MSAc), will be awarded.
 These are earned academic degree from a regionally accredited institution.
 Individual states may have guidelines describing the manner in which healthcare providers may use the term “doctor” or the initials “Dr.”; we know of none that prevent an individual with an earned doctorate from an accredited college from using the term in their professional practice, particularly when followed by the degree name.

-Until individual states and certification agencies adjust their licensure regulations to recognize the doctoral degree, DACM graduates will receive both the DACM and the MSTOM degree concurrently upon completion of the DACM.
-Graduates are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine schools.
+Until individual states and certification agencies adjust their licensure regulations to recognize the doctoral degree, DAcCHM graduates will receive both the DAcCHM and the MSAcCHM degree concurrently upon completion of the DAcCHM.
+Graduates are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Chinese medicine schools.
 Students of the doctorate program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their degree.

 What are the Program Prerequisites?